Language

 English English Vietnamese (Tiếng Việt) Vietnamese (Tiếng Việt) Chinese (简体中文) Chinese (简体中文) Portuguese (Brazil) (Português do Brasil) Portuguese (Brazil) (Português do Brasil) Spanish (Español) Spanish (Español) Indonesian (Bahasa Indonesia) Indonesian (Bahasa Indonesia)

 Why base 2?
 Digital circuits have two stable states — off and on — so every value inside a computer is ultimately stored as binary.
-This tool lets you compute on those values directly, without converting by hand.
+This tool lets you compute on those bits directly, then read the answer in whichever base you need.

 Check binary addition and bitwise exercises for computer science and digital logic courses.

-Work out subnet masks and bit-level flags where AND and OR define how addresses are split.
+Work out subnet masks and bit-level flags where AND and OR decide how addresses are split.

 1